akshayh636/aws-specific-ip/README.md

 - AWS VM instance id and region

 ### Tested on Ubuntu 24.04.1 LTS wsl editon
-Working perfectly with environment.sh if you are unable to run then run the manual.sh codes separately
+Working perfectly with environment.sh if you are unable to run , then run the manual.txt codes separately

 ### How to get aws access credentials